6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Porcelain Veneers

 A porcelain veneer is a great choice to repair a chipped tooth if you are worried about aesthetics.
 This is a permanent solution that can treat moderate to major tooth damage.
 A tooth veneer is a thin shell that a dentist will bond the front of a tooth.
-This cosmetic dental restoration can hide any blemish including a chipped tooth.
+This cosmetic dental restoration can hide any blemish, including a chipped tooth.
 We can custom-make it to blend in with the rest of your natural, remaining teeth.

 Dental Crown